casper-iitb/casper-iitb.github.io/pages/home.md

 CASPER is one of the groups in India that does top-quality computer architecture/systems research and publishes at flagship conferences.
 Our goal as a group is to conduct high quality research and strive for excellence, which ensures India's presence on the global map of computer architecture/systems research.
 Thanks to Qualcomm, Google Research, Intel Labs, NXP, and Trust Lab for all the support.

 {: .alert .alert-danger}
-No openings at CASPER untill July 2027.
+No openings at CASPER until July 2027.

 {: .alert .alert-info}
 We also have a weekly reading group to discuss interesting computer architecture topics.
 Click [here](https://casper-reading-group.carrd.co/#) for more details.